dmranck/ticketutil/read-the-docs/source/Installation.rst

 Install ticketutil with ``pip install ticketutil``.

 ticketutil is compatible with Python 2.7, 3.3, 3.4, 3.5, and 3.6.
-Note: For Python 2.6 and lower, an additional package, importlib, may need to be installed.
+.. note:: For Python 2.6 and lower, an additional package, importlib, may need to be installed.

 If not installing with pip, a short list of packages defined in the